-A. This Stock Incentive Plan (the "Plan"), formerly the "BioCryst Pharmaceuticals, Inc. 1991 Stock Option Plan," is intended to promote the interests of BioCryst Pharmaceuticals, Inc., a Delaware corporation (the "Company"), by providing a method whereby (i) key employees (including officers and directors) of the Company (or its parent or subsidiary corporations) who are responsible for the management, growth and financial success of the Company (or any parent or subsidiary corporations), (ii) non-employee members of the board of directors of the Company (the "Board") (or of any parent or subsidiary corporations) and (iii) consultants and other independent contractors who provide valuable services to the Company (or any parent or subsidiary corporations) may be offered the opportunity to acquire a proprietary interest, or otherwise increase their proprietary interest, in the Company as an incentive for them to remain in the service of the Company (or any parent or subsidiary corporations).

-B. For purposes of the Plan, the following provisions shall be applicable in determining the parent and subsidiary corporations of the Company:

-- Any corporation (other than the Company) in an unbroken chain of corporations ending with the Company shall be considered to be a parent corporation of the Company, provided each such corporation in the unbroken chain (other than the Company) owns, at the time of the determination, stock possessing fifty percent (50%) or more of the total combined voting power of all classes of stock in one of the other corporations in such chain.

-- Each corporation (other than the Company) in an unbroken chain of corporations beginning with the Company shall be considered to be a subsidiary of the Company, provided each such corporation (other than the last corporation) in the unbroken chain owns, at the time of the determination, stock possessing fifty percent (50%) or more of the total combined voting power of all classes of stock in one of the other corporations in such chain.

-C. The Plan, as hereby amended and restated, was approved and adopted by the Board effective March 7, 2006 (the "Effective Date") in order to (i) increase by 1,500,000 the number of shares of the Company's common stock, par value \$.01 per share (the "Common Stock"), that may be issued pursuant to the Plan, (ii) expand the types of awards available under the Plan by adding a Stock Issuance Program (as described below), (iii) change the name of the Plan in accordance with the expanded types of awards that may be issued under the Plan, and (iv) incorporate other items the Board deemed desirable.
-The Board's adoption of the Plan is subject to approval by the Company's stockholders at the Company's 2006 Annual Stockholders Meeting.
+- A. This Stock Incentive Plan (the "Plan"), formerly the "BioCryst Pharmaceuticals, Inc. 1991 Stock Option Plan," is intended to promote the interests of BioCryst Pharmaceuticals, Inc., a Delaware corporation (the "Company"), by providing a method whereby (i) key employees (including officers and directors) of the Company (or its parent or subsidiary corporations) who are responsible for the management, growth and financial success of the Company (or any parent or subsidiary corporations), (ii) non-employee members of the board of directors of the Company (the "Board") (or of any parent or subsidiary corporations) and (iii) consultants and other independent contractors who provide valuable services to the Company (or any parent or subsidiary corporations) may be offered the opportunity to acquire a proprietary interest, or otherwise increase their proprietary interest, in the Company as an incentive for them to remain in the service of the Company (or any parent or subsidiary corporations). - B. For purposes of the Plan, the following provisions shall be applicable in determining the parent and subsidiary corporations of the Company: - Any corporation (other than the Company) in an unbroken chain of corporations ending with the Company shall be considered to be a parent corporation of the Company, provided each such corporation in the unbroken chain (other than the Company) owns, at the time of the determination, stock possessing fifty percent (50%) or more of the total combined voting power of all classes of stock in one of the other corporations in such chain. - Each corporation (other than the Company) in an unbroken chain of corporations beginning with the Company shall be considered to be a subsidiary of the Company, provided each such corporation (other than the last corporation) in the unbroken chain owns, at the time of the determination, stock possessing fifty percent (50%) or more of the total combined voting power of all classes of stock in one of the other corporations in such chain. - C. The Plan, as hereby amended and restated, was approved and adopted by the Board in March of 2007 in order to increase by 1,200,000 the number of shares of the Company's common stock, par value \$.01 per share (the "Common Stock"), that may be issued pursuant to the Plan.
+The Board's adoption of the share increase is subject to approval by the Company's stockholders at the Company's 2007 Annual Stockholders Meeting.